DI 52115.020 DOL Data Exchange Black Lung Part C Alerts

 The PC takes the following actions:

 Contact DCMWC in Washington D.C. by fax (202)-693-1395 or call the local DCMWC office per DI 52115.015C.3. to ascertain the reason for suspension.
 Always include the miner’s SSN when sending a fax.
 If DOL states that the benefits are suspended for address, do not provide the MBR address.
-PC staff with online access can verify the address on DOL records against the MBR.
+PC staff with online access to Agency Query System (AQS) for FECA information can verify the address on DOL records against the MBR.
 (If they are the same and the DOL payment is suspended for address then address development may be required.
 Do not take action to suspend benefits pending the development.)

 Remove offset for any month BL Part C is suspended for any reason other than address.